raid-guild/handbook/docs/learn-about-web3.md

 7) [Ethereum dev stack for fast product iterations](https://github.com/austintgriffith/scaffold-eth) - Quick and easy way to set up a scaffold and start fiddling around with contracts and the connected frontend.

 8) [Solidity Expamples](https://solidity-by-example.org/) -  List of Solidity sample coding.

+9) [Use web3.xyz](https://useweb3.xyz/) - useWeb3 provides a curated overview of the best and latest resources on Ethereum, blockchain and Web3 development.
+These resources help you develop your own smart contracts, DeFi project, ERC20 or NFT tokens in Solidity or Vyper.

+10) [Cryptozombies](https://cryptozombies.io/) - Nice entry into web3 via gaming.
+CryptoZombies is an interactive school that teaches you all things technical about blockchains.
+Learn to make smart contracts in Solidity or Libra by making your own crypto-collectibles game.

+## Podcasts / YouTube shows

+1) [Bankless](https://open.spotify.com/show/41TNnXSv5ExcQSzEGLlGhy?si=F9EVCFCHT0-0tUjDftYO8g&dl_branch=1) - Great Defi podcast, covering a broad range of topics.

+2) [Finematics](https://www.youtube.com/c/Finematics/videos) - Animated, simple learning videos on Defi, crypto and web3.